arthur-van-acker/python-gui-project-template/docs/TESTING.md

 # Testing Guide

-This document explains everything you need to know to design, write, run, and extend tests for the Tic Tac Toe template.
-Treat it as a living testing handbook you can adapt when you fork the project for other applications.
+This document explains everything you need to know to design, write, run, and extend tests for the YourApp Starter template.
+The shipped GUI still resembles Tic Tac Toe, but the domain layer is now a placeholder that documents how adopters should wire in their own logic.
+Treat this file as a living testing handbook you can adapt when you fork the project for other applications.

 ---

 ## 1. Testing Philosophy

-- **Template-first mindset:** Tests must be easy to reuse when the tic-tac-toe logic is replaced with a different domain.
+- **Template-first mindset:** Tests must be easy to reuse when the sample Tic Tac Toe UI is replaced with a different domain.
 Keep assertions focused on public contracts, not implementation details.
 - **Fast feedback loops:** Default test targets run in seconds and never require a GUI display.
 GUI coverage relies on the CustomTkinter headless shim so pipelines stay green.
 - **Single-source-of-truth:** `pytest` is the orchestrator. `tox` composes repeatable environments (unit tests, lint, typing) but calls into the same pytest entry points.
 - **High signal over blanket coverage:** Aim for meaningful assertions (state transitions, UI wiring, CLI wiring) rather than hitting every branch mechanically.
 Coverage is still enforced (>=50%) to catch drift.